alan-turing-institute/CleverCSV/docs/README.rst

      -V (--version)  Display the application version.

    AVAILABLE COMMANDS
-     code            Generate Python code for importing the CSV file. detect          Detect the dialect of a CSV file help            Display the manual of a command standardize     Convert a CSV file to one that conforms to RFC-4180. view            View the CSV file on the command line using TabView
+     code            Generate Python code for importing the CSV file detect          Detect the dialect of a CSV file explore         Drop into a Python shell with the CSV file loaded help            Display the manual of a command standardize     Convert a CSV file to one that conforms to RFC-4180 view            View the CSV file on the command line using TabView

-Each of the commands has further options (for instance, the ``code`` command can generate code for importing a Pandas DataFrame).
+Each of the commands has further options (for instance, the ``code`` and ``explore`` commands have support for importing the CSV file as a Pandas DataFrame).
 Use ``clevercsv help <command>`` for more information.
 Below are some examples for each command:

 Code
 ~~~~